MN MOTORCYCLE ACCIDENT LAWYER – INJURY ATTORNEY

 (a) A motorized bicycle may be operated under either a driver’s license or a motorized bicycle permit.

-(b) A person under the age of 16 operating a motorized bicycle under a motorized bicycle permit is subject to the restrictions on operation of a motorcycle under a two-wheel instruction permit, except that:
+(b) A person under the age of 16 operating a motorized bicycle is subject to the restrictions on operation of a motorcycle under a two-wheel instruction permit, except that:

 (1) a parent or guardian of an operator under the age of 16 may also ride on the motorized bicycle as a passenger or operator if the motorized bicycle is equipped with a seat and footrests for a second passenger;